Sweets & Snacks make food interesting. Read how chocolate works, how ice cream works and even why Krispy Kreme doughnuts are absolutely irresistible.

 As far as edible containers go, the ice cream cone is one of the best inventions ever.
 But how did it come to be?
 Who first plunked a scoop into a crispy, sugary cone?

 Americans love frozen desserts.
-But ask someone on the streets what the difference is between ice cream and gelato, and you're likely to get a blank stare.
-What separates frozen custard from frozen yogurt?
+But ask someone what the difference is between ice cream, gelato, frozen custard and frozen yogurt and you'll probably get a blank stare.
+So how do these popular treats differ?